TakoBear/OSXHelloMusic/README.md

 ## Instruction

-This is a simple music play on OS X.
+This is a simple music player on OS X.

 The Tutorial is in TakoBear.tw